kirill-bayborodov/bignum-sub/README.md

 5. Push to the branch (`git push origin feature/AmazingFeature`).
 6. Open a Pull Request.

-When creating Issues or Pull Requests, please use the provided templates to ensure all necessary information is included.
+When creating Issues or Pull Requests, please use the provided subtractions to ensure all necessary information is included.

 ## License